ajmul-haq/Weather-Data-Analysis/README.md

 ## 📌 Project Overview

-This project performs a **comprehensive Exploratory Data Analysis (EDA)** on real-world hourly weather data to identify **patterns, trends, and relationships** among key atmospheric variables such as temperature, wind speed, air pressure, visibility, humidity, and weather conditions.
-The analysis demonstrates practical data cleaning, visualization, and analytical reasoning skills relevant to data analyst roles.
+This project performs a **focused Exploratory Data Analysis (EDA)** on real-world **hourly weather data** to identify dominant patterns, seasonal trends, and relationships among key atmospheric variables such as temperature, wind speed, visibility, and weather conditions.
+The project is designed as a **portfolio-ready analysis**, emphasizing clarity, insight generation, and effective visualization rather than excessive charting.

 ---

 ## 🎯 Objective

-* Understand dominant weather conditions and their frequency
+* Identify dominant weather conditions and their frequency
-* Analyze distributions of temperature, wind speed, and visibility
+* Analyze distributions of key variables such as temperature and wind speed
-* Identify seasonal and time-based trends
+* Detect seasonal and time-based temperature trends
-* Explore relationships between weather variables
+* Explore relationships between selected weather variables
-* Identify dominant weather patterns and seasonal trends from hourly weather data

 ---